saxbophone/libsxbp/README.md

 In other words, the library may be used and integrated into other projects regardless of whether they are open-source or commercial, but any modifications to the library itself must be made available under the same or an equivalent license (see license for further details on the nuances of this).

 A full verbatim of this license may be found in the [LICENSE](LICENSE) file in this repository.
 If for some reason you have not received this file, you can view a copy of the license at [https://www.mozilla.org/MPL/2.0/](https://www.mozilla.org/MPL/2.0/).

-Despite feeling quite attached to this project (it totally was my baby, ironically for the same amount of time as the human gestation period!), I decided to open-source it in case anyone else out there is interested in my work (and maybe wants to or is able to help me improve it!).

-If you find this interesting or useful, I'd love to know about it!
-Star the project on Github to let me know, it will make my day! :smiley:

 ## Building